United States Post Office (Rhinebeck, New York): History

-Rudolph Stanley-Brown, a former Treasury Department architect then in private practice, handled the details of the design.
+Rudolph Stanley-Brown, a former Treasury Department architect and grandson of President James A. Garfield, then in private practice, handled the details of the design.
 Many of Kipsbergen's stones remained, and these were used in the post office's construction.
 Ultimately, 90% of the front wall was built of its stones.
 Local artist Olin Dows, head of the Treasury Relief Art Project, later painted a mural inside of scenes from Rhinebeck's history.

 Both Farley and Treasury Secretary Henry Morgenthau Jr. were present at the dedication ceremony on May 1, 1939, along with the crown prince and princess of Denmark and Iceland, who were touring the U.S. at the time.
 All of them ceremonially laid the first mortar on the cornerstone.

 The president spoke at length about the building and its design:

 Three of the six stone post offices in the region whose design Roosevelt oversaw were based on historic buildings no longer extant at the time of their construction.
 Of those three, Rhinebeck's most closely replicates its original, and is the only one with an exhibit inside of some other remnants of that model.
 Its porch and lobby mimic a typical 18th-century colonial home's finishing.
 The paneling in the postmaster's office imitates a parlor of that era.

 A few changes have been made to the building over time, such as the installation of modern light fixtures in the lobby and aluminum-muntined storm windows, but it has otherwise remained largely intact.
 In 1989 the building was added to the National Register of Historic Places, a contributing property to the existing Rhinebeck Village Historic District.